New Lenox station

 New Lenox is a commuter train station along Metra's Rock Island District line in New Lenox, a southern suburb of Chicago, Illinois.
 The station is officially located on 300 North Church Street, and lies 34.0 mi away from LaSalle Street Station, the northern terminus of the line, however parking is available between Church Street and far northeast of Haven Avenue.
 It is also the penultimate station along the RID line before reaching the end of the line at Joliet Transportation Center.
-In Metra's fare-based system, New Lenox station is in zone G. As of 2018, New Lenox is the 49th busiest of Metra's 236 non-downtown stations, with an average of 1,046 weekday boardings.
+In Metra's fare-based system, New Lenox station is in zone 4.
+As of 2018, New Lenox is the 49th busiest of Metra's 236 non-downtown stations, with an average of 1,046 weekday boardings.

-As of 2022, New Lenox is served by 21 trains in each direction on weekdays, by 10 inbound trains and 11 outbound trains on Saturdays, and by eight trains in each direction on Sundays.
+As of 2022, New Lenox is served by 42 trains (21 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.
+It is located just north of U.S. Route 30.

+New Lenox station was originally built by the Chicago, Rock Island & Pacific Railroad in 1852 with a small wooden depot.
+In 1900, the station received a larger brick depot which stood for over a century until it was relocated in 2018 to make way for a new depot on the site.
+At that time, the 1900-vintage depot was moved 6 mi north by truck and now serves as a ticket office for a corn maze in Homer Glen.